MicroEJ/docs/VEEPortingGuide/platformCreation.rst

     Application Options:
       [NONE]

-- No BSP connection, executable file built using the SDK
+- No BSP connection, Executable built using the SDK
   ::

     Platform Options: